Skip to main content

 In insurance disputes, establishing a prima facie case often involves the admissibility and weight of business records under CPLR 4518(a), which allows certain business records to be admitted into evidence without the need for a foundation witness.
 These records can include medical bills, treatment notes, insurance correspondence, and other documentation that forms the backbone of most no-fault insurance cases.

 The interplay between different appellate departments in New York creates an evolving landscape of precedent.
 When courts from different departments issue decisions on similar legal principles within close proximity, it often signals either a developing consensus or potential areas of disagreement that may require clarification from the Court of Appeals.
-Understanding these nuances is critical for practitioners who must navigate the complex requirements for business records admissibility and evidence standards.
+Understanding these nuances is critical for practitioners who must address the complex requirements for business records admissibility and evidence standards.

 The timing and brevity of comparative case citations often indicate significant legal developments that warrant careful analysis by insurance law practitioners.